livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 9.2 Sync

-`Sync` is the process by which nodes exchange envelopes or derived data so that each node can accept, reject, and persist operations according to its own rules.
+`sync` is the process by which nodes exchange envelopes or derived data so that each node can accept, reject, and persist operations according to its own rules.

 Constraint:

-- Sync does not imply that a node accepts all received content.
+- `sync` does not imply that a node accepts all received content.

 This file does not define sync protocol flows.